holographicSol/OmegaFindv2/README.md

     obfuscated in a particular way.
 Attempted exposition is performed by comparing suffixes and buffers of files during deobfuscation scans to 'trusted' buffer, suffix associations in the database.
+    False positives can simply be unrecognized files (no suffix to buffer relationship exists in the database for that suffix and buffer) and the solution to false positives is to learn -l more.

     [ Reveal Scan (R-SCAN) ]
     Return the file type of all files encountered during scan.